A. Attendance Policy

 The program of instruction at the School of Law is based on an active and informed exchange between instructor and student and between student and student.
 Regular, prepared class attendance helps develop skills essential to the competent practice of law.
 Regular and punctual class attendance and adequate preparation are required.

 Requirement: Regular and punctual class attendance is required.
 Students are expected to attend in-person classes (including preparation sessions and capstone weeks) in person.
 Students are responsible for attending all remote synchronous classes at the scheduled class meeting time.
 Attendance for students attending class remotely and synchronously may be measured in a variety of ways, including, but not limited to: polling, hand raising, class discussions, or use of video function in Zoom.
 Missing more than 2 regularly-scheduled in-person classroom hours per credit hour (e.g., missing more than 6 classroom hours of a 3-credit course); failing to log into an online or blended course for more than one week; and missing any time during in-person preparation sessions or capstone weeks are all considered presumptively excessive absences.
-Faculty are authorized to impose more stringent attendance policies provided that when a faculty member imposes an attendance policy that differs from this policy, the faculty member shall publish their attendance policy in their syllabus for the course and shall make the policy available to the Vice Dean, Academic and Faculty Affairs and the Dean of Students.
+Faculty are authorized to impose more stringent attendance policies provided that when a faculty member imposes an attendance policy that differs from this policy, the faculty member shall publish their attendance policy in their syllabus for the course and shall make the policy available to the Vice Dean, Academics and the Dean of Students.